neilpeterson/tweet-factory-operator/README.md

 ## Run the solution

-At this point, a custom resource definition (CRD) has been created that represents the Tweet Factory solution.
+At this point, a custom resource definition (CRD) has been created that represents the Tweet Factory resource.
 When a new instance of the custom resource is created, the Tweet Factor operator creates an instance of the service.

 To deploy a new instance, create a file named `tweet-seattle.yaml` and copy in the following YAML.
 Update the Twitter consumer key, access token, and both secrets with the values from your twitter API application.